-Figure 11: Ball Hypotheses
+Figure 10: Ball Hypotheses

 2.2.2.2 Hypotheses Classification The second part of the ball detection is the classification of the generated hypotheses with a deep convolutional neural network (CNN).
-The classification is separated into two stages to save computing time.
-The first stage is a two hidden-layer neural network, which classifies about ten hypotheses per image.
-It uses patches of every hypothesis, which are scaled and normalised to 9x9 pixel regions.
-The following illustration shows some examples (top = ball, bottom = no ball).
+The classification isn't as 2016 separated into two stages to save computing time.
+We switched to Caffe as deep-learning framework and optmized it for the Nao.
+We shared our changes to Caffe in a public repository (https://github.com/tkalbitz/caffe)